wizison/blog-environments-with-spring-profiles/README.md

 # blog-environments-with-spring-profiles
-This repository shows how to use spring profiles for different environments and configurations.
+this project shows how to use spring profiles for different environments and configurations.